CosmicEmm/devnotes/notes/python.md

 ### Float Function
 Converts the value to a floating point number.
 In programming languages, it's the number with the decimal point.
 ### Bool Function
-Converts the value to a boolean (True or False)
+Converts the value to a boolean (True or False).
 ### Str Function
 Converts the value to a string.
 ### Exercise